John Plumbe: Vision for a transcontinental railroad

 He began his career as a civil engineer.
 "He studied civil engineering while still in his late teens and by 1829 was surveying sites for future railroad routes in the southern and eastern portions of the country.
-About 1836 he relocated to the Wisconsin territory, where he became and advocate for a trans-contintental railroad."
-Plumbe reasoned that a transcontintental railroad "would hasten the formation of dense settlements throughout the whole extent of the road, advance the sales of the public lands, afford increased facilities to the agricultural, commercial and mining interests of the country...and enable the government to transport troops and munitions of war."
+About 1836 he relocated to the Wisconsin territory, where he became and advocate for a transcontinental railroad."
+Plumbe reasoned that a transcontinental railroad "would hasten the formation of dense settlements throughout the whole extent of the road, advance the sales of the public lands, afford increased facilities to the agricultural, commercial and mining interests of the country...and enable the government to transport troops and munitions of war."

-Throughout his life Plumbe would continue to press for the railroad, petitioning Congress and presenting his ideas in various newspapers and other publications.
+Throughout his life Plumbe would continue to press for the railroad, petitioning Congress and presenting his ideas in various newspapers and other publications for his railroad to be looked at strong.

 Daguerreotype galleries, 1840-1847

 Plumbe "took up photography in 1840 after seeing the work of an itinerant daguerreotypist in Washington, D.C."—probably the work of John G. Stevenson.

 In a short period of time, Plumbe established a string of daguerreotype studios and galleries, all bearing his name.
-Visitors to the galleries could view photographic works, receive training, or pay to have their portrait taken.
-Images produced in the Plumbe studios were credited to "Plumbe," although the work was made by others, including his brother Richard Plumbe.
+Visitors to the galleries could view photographic works, receive training, and/or pay to have their portrait taken.
+Images produced in the Plumbe Studios were credited to "Plumbe," although the work was made by others, including his brother Richard Plumbe.
 "Each of his galleries was staffed by a host of operators, colorists, and artisans, and many notable daguerreotypists received their training or honed their skills in Plumbe's galleries, including Richard Carr, Marsena Cannon, Charles E. Johnson, Jacob Shew, Myron Shew, and William Shew."
 Others who learnt photographic arts through the Plumbe franchise included Ezra Chase, Samuel Masury, C.S.
 Middlebrook, and Gabriel Harrison.

 In the 1840s in the United States there were Plumbe franchises in: